 U.S. aircraft and their crews, flying under tensions and hazards of combat, are performing a?

-U.S. aircraft and their crews, flying under tensions and hazards of combat, are performing a wide variety of missions in support of U.S. and allied fighting forces in Vietnam.
+Background: U.S. aircraft and their crews, flying under tensions and hazards of combat, are performing a wide variety of missions in support of U.S. and allied fighting forces in Vietnam.

 Some shuttle troops and cargo from one small air field to another, while others reach deep into enemy territory to rescue downed pilots.
 For still others 18 hours of airborne radar surveillance is just a daily routine.

 This odd-looking aircraft, with its hump back and pot belly, is the U.S. Air Force EC-121 "Big Eye" that flies over the rice paddles of Vietnam and across the waters of the Tonkin Gulf on a multi-purpose mission.

 The modified Lockheed-built Super Constellation "Warning Star" and its crew maintain radar control of all strike aircraft, assist in air-to-air refuelling operations, and control the fighter escord for unarmed support aircraft during strikes into North Vietnam.